Zoddy/cushion/README.md

 ### create document ###
-**Description:** Creates the document, if you don't set the id before, the couchdb will create it and nodecouch set's it in the document object
+**Description:** Creates the document, if you don't set the id before, the couchdb will create it and cushion set's it in the document object

     doc.create(body, callback)